aaronlrv/shopping-cart/README.md

 Add live previews/gifs on click of each card rather than static images (For emotes/pickaxes)

 Create filter tab design that is mobile friendly to allow mobile users to filter through cards.

+Allow the website to be less laggy, Make responses feel way more instant and api calls to feel way more refined

+Implement loading screens where necessary, During pricing api calls, Items loading in the store etc.

 ## Contact info
 Feel free to contact me here! aaronvitharanage@gmail.com